 Practical Tips to Consider Before Booking Your London Accommodation

 - The Tube is your friend when getting from neighbourhood to neighbourhood.
-I recommend picking accommodation that is close to a stop, so you can get around quickly and easily.
+We recommend picking accommodation that is close to a stop, so you can get around quickly and easily.
 That said, London is very walkable so if you’re willing to put in the miles, you need never get on public transport at all.

 - It’s no surprise that the more central you are, the more you can expect to pay.
 If you are on a budget, consider staying a bit further out.
 The great public transport links means even places on the outskirts are easy to get to.